aws/copilot-cli/site/content/docs/credentials.md

 region=us-west-2
 ```
 Alternatively, you can set the `AWS_PROFILE` environment variable to point to a different named profile.
 For example, we can have a `[my-app]` profile that can be used for your Copilot application instead of the `[default]` profile.

+!!! note
+    You **cannot** use the AWS account root user credentials for your application.
+Please first create an IAM user instead as described [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html).

 ```ini
 # ~/.aws/config
 [my-app]